 So, how can we overcome this challenge?
 Again, unfortunately, there’s no shortcut, and you should listen to Chinese conversations as often as possible.

-In fact, you should start studying Chinese by focusing on listening and read whatever you are listening to.
+In fact, you should start studying Chinese by focusing on listening and reading whatever you are listening to.
 As time goes, you will get used to the sounds and make a habit of these tonal differences and rules.

 3. Complex Language Variations

 The Chinese language has several different dialects and the variations can be very significant.
-Remember that in China alone, the Chinese language is spoken by more than a billion people spread upon a massive geographic location.
+Remember that in China alone, the Chinese language is spoken by more than a billion people spread over a massive geographic location.

 Online Courses about the Chinese Language from Udemy (Aff.link)

 Mandarin is the standard dialect, but there are many variations in China alone, not to mention outside China, like how they use the Cantonese dialect in Hong Kong.
 Also, there can be very significant differences between formal and casual conversations.
-In Chinese literature, there is also the classical Chinese (which can be treated as a language of its own) and is often interwoven into modern Chinese literature and even films.
+In Chinese literature, there is also classical Chinese (which can be treated as a language of its own) which is often interwoven into modern Chinese literature and even films.